dockercask/dockercask/README.md

 python2 dockercask.py run firefox#3
 ```

-### chrome

-Chrome and Chromium do not run without `--no-sandbox` and are very unstable
-with both intel and nvidia cards.

 ### xauthority

 The security of the host X11 screen is dependant on preventing the docker containers from accessing the xauthority file which is generally stored at `~/.Xauthority`.
 If you mount the home directory or otherwise provide access to this file the docker container could be able to access the host X11 screen.